 Make it personal

-Long gone are the days when adding just the first name of the receiver was enough to grab their attention.
+Long gone are the days when adding just the first name of the recipient was enough to grab their attention.
 You need to put in some extra effort if you want to be heard… err, read.
 It’s your role to find out some personal information regarding the contact and add it in the first few lines of the email.
 This strategy allows you to connect with the recipient on a more personal level.

 For example, if the recipient is a Rangers fan, add a simple line like, “Did you catch the Rangers’ game on Saturday?”, etc.